python/bedevere/CONTRIBUTING.rst

       git push heroku main

-Afther a successful push, the deployment will begin.
+After a successful push, the deployment will begin.

 Heroku app collaborators and members
 ''''''''''''''''''''''''''''''''''''